scottish-government-design-system/designsystem.gov.scot/components/accordion/index.md

 There are no reported performance issues with this component from mygov or gov.scot.

+Opening and closing individual accordion panels by clicking on their headings can be tracked through the original page path, click text, and a data attribute showing the action and item number, e.g. <code>data-accordion="accordion-open-1"</code>

-To understand user behaviour when using this component, the open/close arrow, or the "Open all"/"Close all" links can be tracked through the original page path.
+Opening and closing all accordion panels by clicking on the "Open all"/"Close all" link can be tracked through the original page path, click text and a data attribute attached on the element, e.g. <code>data-accordion="accordion-open-all"</code>

 ## Links to live examples